thomasWeise/texgit_tex/README.md

 This [Python program](https://pypi.org/project/texgit) executes all the requests and caches their results locally.
 During the second run of `pdflatex document`, the paths corresponding to the requests then point to the actual downloaded or generated files.

+All downloaded or generated files will be locally cached in a folder named `__git__`.
+You can delete this folder to refresh the files.

 **This LaTeX package requires a companion Python package to work.**
 Please see [Installation and Usage](#2-installation-and-usage).